cxsteph009/kickstarter-analysis/README.md

 Since they were the most successful, we decided to look at theatre and plays to get a deeper understanding of the most successful campaigns.

-Kickstarter also allows project creators to add incentives for different pledge amounts.
-Louise needs help setting up her incentives by first determining how much money people have pledged to campaigns historically.
-Is it $3? $10?
-Even \$50?

-Include charts and graphs (visualizations) in this report.
----Visualizations help communicate the story the data is telling by making it more understandable and coherent.
-At the end of the report, add any recommendations you have for Louise based on your findings.

 Refer to the GitHub Help page (https://docs.github.com/en) for additional information about creating documentation using markdown format.